 Information about Bursar Billing and housing Grants - April 2009

 Some updates to the information provided last fall on Bursar Billing was provided by Dean of Students Mark Smith.

 Eddie Chin has worked with RPI with some help from Omega Financial to create a process that would allow chapters to maintain their own billing for room and board and partner with RPI to meet the reporting requirements for the IRS and RPI for the crediting of the housing grant portion of fanancial aid packages.
 Currently chapters must use the bursar to bill inorder for the accounting and crediting of student accounts to occur.
-The proposal presentation
+The

 from the April 2009 AIGC meeting and the detailed process is posted here for review.
 Please contact Eddie Chin to provide your thoughts on this porgram.
 We hope to have this approved for use for at least the Fall 2010 billing cycle (which begins Feb 2010) and would like feedback in May.